Shri Sunil Arora assumed the office as the 23rd Chief Election Commissioner of India (CEC) on 2nd December 2018, succeeding Shri Om Prakash Rawat.

 Article 324 lists the powers and functions of the Election Commission of India.
 Chief Election Commissioner is appointed by the President and can only be voted out by ⅔ of the Lok Sabha and Rajya Sabha members together.

 The salary of the Chief Election Commission is the same as the supreme court Judge which is close to 2.5 lakh per month.

-The Chief Election Commissioner has a tenure of 6 years or 65 years, whichever is earlier.
+The Chief Election Commissioner of India has a tenure of 6 years or 65 years, whichever is earlier.

 List of Chief Election Commissioners of India

 |Sukumar Sen||21 March 1950 – 19 December 1958|

 |Kalyan Sundaram||20 December 1958 – 30 September 1967|

 |S. P. Sen Verma||1 October 1967 – 30 September 1972|

 |Nagendra Singh||1 October 1972 – 6 February 1973|